-Food and wine pairings: the Loire Valley
+Food and wine pairings: The Loire Valley

 Most red wines in the Loire appellations of Saumur-Champigny, Chinon, Bourgueil, Saint-Nicolas de Bourgueil and Anjou are produced with Cabernet Franc.
 This grape variety, also widely used in Saint-Emilion, produces rather tannic (less so than Cabernet Sauvignon) and pleasantly fruity wines.
 The Loire also produces some Pinot Noir, particularly in Sancerre.